Fujifilm X-E3 vs Panasonic GX8

-The Fujifilm X-E3 and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in September 2017 and July 2015.
-Both the X-E3 and the GX8 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E3) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The Fujifilm X-E3 and the Panasonic Lumix DMC-GX8 are two digital cameras that were officially introduced, respectively, in September 2017 and July 2015.
+Both the X-E3 and the GX8 are mirrorless interchangeable lens cameras that are based on an APS-C (X-E3) and a Four Thirds (GX8) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is notably larger (16 percent) than the Fujifilm X-E3.
 Moreover, the GX8 is substantially heavier (45 percent) than the X-E3.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the X-E3 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-E3) and the Micro Four Thirds Lens Catalog (GX8).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.